 Insurance coverage starts: In the event of custom-made products, default risk begins as early as the production stage, not just after delivery.
 You can choose when insurance coverage starts.

 A customer's insolvency can cost your company dearly.
 You pay a particularly high price if you are unable to meet your own obligations on time because of outstanding receivables and you are suddenly threatened with bankruptcy.
-Accounts receivable insurance covers invoices you have issued that have not been (or cannot be) settled by your debtors, provided a debtor limit has first been applied for and granted by AXA.
+Accounts receivable insurance covers invoices you have issued that have not been (or cannot be) settled by your debtors, provided a debtor coverage has first been applied for and granted by AXA.
 As an insurer, we protect your business against the financial consequences of bad debts with accounts receivable insurance.

 Short waiting time: To guarantee your liquidity, compensation is guaranteed to be paid three months after the claim has been filed.